vita-epfl/DLAV-2025/final_project/README.md

 #### 2. Dataset Overview

-We use a curated subset of the **nuPlan dataset**, the world’s first large-scale planning benchmark for autonomous vehicles.
+We use a curated subset of the [nuPlan dataset](https://www.nuscenes.org/nuplan) with simulated sensors, the world’s first large-scale planning benchmark for autonomous vehicles.

 - **Training Set**: 5,000 samples
 - **Validation Set**: 1,000 samples